pubkey/rxdb/docs-src/docs/rx-storage-sqlite.md

 ## Usage with Webassembly in the Browser

 In the browser you can use the [wa-sqlite](https://github.com/rhashimoto/wa-sqlite) package to run sQLite in Webassembly.
 The wa-sqlite module also allows to use persistence with IndexedDB or OPFS.
+Notice that in general SQLite via Webassembly is slower compared to other storages like [IndexedDB](./rx-storage-indexeddb.md) or [OPFS](./rx-storage-opfs.md) because sending data from the main thread to wasm and backwards is slow in the browser.
+Have a look the [performance comparison](./rx-storage-performance.md).

 ```ts
 import {